 Tanzin v.
 Tanvir

 For years, courts have worked to determine the scope of religious protections under the Religious Freedom Restoration Act and what recourse religious individuals have when the government restricts their religious freedom.
 Now the Supreme Court is weighing in.
-Three American Muslim men sued FBI agents in their individual capacities after being placed on the No Fly List — a list of individuals deemed to be terrorist threats to the United States— in retaliation for declining to serve as informants against fellow Muslims.
-The FBI has since removed them from the No Fly List.
+Three American Muslim men sued FBI agents in their individual capacities after allegedly being placed on the No Fly List — a list of individuals deemed to be terrorist threats to the United States— in retaliation for declining to serve as informants against fellow Muslims.
+Just days before they got their day in court, the FBI confirmed that the men were free to fly.
 Becket is arguing that to hold the government accountable for unjust actions, individual government actors must be able to be held personally responsible for obvious violations of religious liberty protections under the Religious Freedom Restoration Act (RFRA).

 Share this Case